Business Taxes

 /KB/static/images/business_income_2.jpg

-• If you had both self-employment income and statutory employee income, you must file two separate Schedule C forms.
+• If you have both statutory employee income and other self-employment income, you must file two separate Schedule C forms.
+You cannot combine these amounts on a single Schedule C.

-• Statutory employee rules do not apply to filers of Form 1040-SS.
+• Statutory employee rules do not apply to Form 1040-SS filers.

 Source: